AdamKong/spark-oauth-sample/README.md

 Running
 -------

-You run the application within the project directory with:
+You can run the application within the project directory with:

 <pre>
 	node app.js
 </pre>

+http://127.0.0.1:3000/ is the home page.